 To create a subtype, specify the UNDER keyword and the name of the supertype whose properties the subtype inherits.
 The following example illustrates how you might define employee_t as a subtype that inherits all the fields of person_t.
 The example adds salary and manager fields that do not exist in the person_t type.
+CREATE ROW TYPE employee t

 '''

-CREATE ROW TYPE employee_t

 (

 salary INTEGER,

 manager VARCHAR(30)

 )

-UNDER person_t;
+UNDER person t;

 '''

 Important: You must have the UNDER privilege on the supertype before you can create a subtype that inherits the properties of the supertype.
-For information about UNDER privileges, see Chapter 11, "Implementing a Dimensional Database."
+For information about UNDER privileges, see Chapter 12, "Implementing a Dimensional Database (XPS)," on page 12-1.

-In the type hierarchy in Figure 8-1 on page 8-4, sales_rep_t is a subtype of employee_t, which is the supertype of sales_rep_t in the same way that person_t is the supertype of employee_t.
+In the type hierarchy in Figure 9-1 on page 9-2, sales_rep_t is a subtype of employee_t, which is the supertype of sales_rep_t in the same way that person_t is the supertype of employee_t.
 The following example creates sales_rep_t, which inherits all fields from person_t and employee_t and adds four new fields.
 Because the modifications on a subtype do not affect its supertype, employee_t does not have the four fields that are added for sales_rep_t.

-'''

-CREATE ROW TYPE sales_rep_t
+CREATE ROW TYPE sales_rep_t (rep_num INT8, region_num INTEGER, commission DECIMAL, home_office BOOLEAN) UNDER employee_t;

-(

-rep_num INT8,

-region_num INTEGER,

-commission DECIMAL,

-home_office BOOLEAN

-)

-UNDER employee t;

-'''